Necessary and sufficient conditions for the identifiability of observation-driven models: Introduction

-The rest of the paper is organized as follows. \autoref{sec:preliminaries} contains additional notation and definitions that will be used throughout the paper.
-Our main results can be found in~\autoref{sec:main-results}, some proofs of which are postponed to \autoref{sec:append:proofs:gen:od}.
+The rest of the paper is organized as follows. \autoref{sec:preliminaries} contains additional notation and definitions that will be used throughout the paper. \autoref{sec:examples} contains a list of examples already considered in the literature.
+Our main results can be found in \autoref{sec:main-results}, some proofs of which are postponed to \autoref{sec:append:proofs:gen:od}.
+Before that, in \autoref{sec:application}, we show how our results apply to the examples of \autoref{sec:examples} or can be extended to larger classes of models.